jqhoogland/rationalia-starter/LW/Concepts/Rationality/Theory, Concepts/Truth, Semantics, & Meaning.md

 # Truth, Semantics, & Meaning

 **Truth, Semantics, and Meaning**: What does it mean to assert that something is true?
-A very popular answer is [[LW/Books/Map and Territory|map-territory correspondence theory]].
+A very popular answer is [[Map and Territory (Book)|map-territory correspondence theory]].
 But the details of this theory are not clear, and there are other contenders.

 ## Truth as Correspondence